ACP IMpact

 Winning Abstracts from the 2025 Abstract Competitions

 Want to have your abstract featured here?
 ACP holds National Abstract Competitions as part of ACP Internal Medicine Meeting every year.
-Find out more at ACP Online.
+Submissions for next year's competition open in early October 2025.

 ACP IMpact is copyrighted ©2023 by the American College of Physicians.